|

 "I have a simple proposal," said Thranduil.
 "Since

-we cannot decide this matter ourselves,"he ignored
+we cannot decide this matter ourselves"he ignored Legolas'

-Laws of the Silvan Elves, "the case of Melethron
+Laws of the Silvan Elves"the case of Melethron

-and Gwilwilethprovides a clear precedent."
-He turned
+and Gwilwileth, provides a clear precedent."
+He turned to

-on the understanding that the Valar, if they approved of the union,
+the understanding that the Valar, if they approved of the union,

 would make it clear to him by helping her complete them."